-- Clean Electricity Investment Tax Credit credits 30 percent of construction cost to all electricity generating technologies which have zero greenhouse gas emissions.
-The credit comes to effect in 2025 and expires either at the end of 2032 or whenever greenhouse emissions from the electricity industry reduces by 25 percent below the 2022 level [28, 29]. - Renewable Electricity Production Tax Credit (PTC) provides a 1.3 cents/kWh tax credit for small irrigation hydroelectric facilities for ten years of operation.
-The PTC expires at the end of 2021.
-That is, facilities must begin construction before December 31, 2021 to qualify [30]. - U.S. DOE Loan Guarantee Program (Section 1703, Title IV of Energy Policy Act of 2005) provides loan guarantees for large scale innovative, high technology risk renewable energy projects that reduce the emission of pollutants [30]. - USDA Rural Energy for America Program (REAP) promotes energy efficiency and renewable energy for agricultural producers and rural small businesses through the use of grants and loan guarantees for energy efficiency improvements and renewable energy systems.
+- Clean Electricity Investment Tax Credit (CEITC) enacted in the Inflation Reduction Act 2022 credits 30 percent of construction cost to all electricity generating technologies which have zero greenhouse gas emissions.
+The credit comes to effect in 2025 and expires either at the end of 2032 or whenever greenhouse emissions from the electricity industry reduces by 25 percent below the 2022 level [28, 29]. - Clean Electricity Production Tax Credit (CEPTC) provides a 1.5 cents/kWh (1993 dollars) credit for electricity generated from all zero carbon emitting technologies.
+The credit goes into effect in 2025 and expires at the end of 2032 or whenever greenhouse emissions from the electricity industry reduces by 25 percent below the 2022 level [28, 29]. - U.S. DOE Loan Guarantee Program (Section 1703, Title IV of Energy Policy Act of 2005) provides loan guarantees for large scale innovative, high technology risk renewable energy projects that reduce the emission of pollutants [30]. - USDA Rural Energy for America Program (REAP) promotes energy efficiency and renewable energy for agricultural producers and rural small businesses through the use of grants and loan guarantees for energy efficiency improvements and renewable energy systems.
 The program covers up to 25 percent of costs [30, 31]. - High Energy Cost Grant Program administered by USDA is aimed at improving the electricity supply infrastructure in rural areas having extremely high per-household energy costs; that is, 275 percent of the national average and above.
 Eligible infrastructure includes renewable resources generation [32]. - Green Power Purchasing Goal requires that 7.5 percent of energy used by federal agencies must be obtained from renewable resources [30].

-Net Metering Rule qualifies renewable resource facilities with a maximum capacity of 1 MW for net metering.
+• Net Metering Rule qualifies renewable resource facilities with a maximum capacity of 1 MW for net metering.
 The net excess generation is credited to the customer in the next billing cycle.
 Indiana Senate Enrolled Act 309 signed into law in May 2017 made changes to the net metering rule to modify the compensation after June 30, 2022 to 1.25 times the utility's average wholesale cost for the most recent year.
-Generators installed before the end of 2017 continue to receive the full retail credit until July 1, 2047 and those installed from 2018 until either 2022 or when the utility's total net metering load reaches 1.5 percent of their peak demand will receive full retail credit for their generation until June 30, 2032 [30, 33].
+Generators installed before the end of 2017 continue to receive the full retail credit until July 1, 2047 and those installed from 2018 until either 2022 or when the utility's total net metering load reaches 1.5 percent of their peak demand will receive full retail credit for their generation until June 30, 2032